 When was your last ‘wow’ moment?
-Not the kind you have when you spot a sweet deal on Amazon, but the true jaw-dropping kind.
+Not the kind when you spot a sweet deal on Amazon, but a true jaw-dropping kind.
 The kind that stirs a deep sense of wonder and awe inside of you — etching a permanent place in your soul.

 If you’re like us, explorers at heart, these are the moments we live for.
 It’s why we travel.
 And it’s probably why Italy tops your travel wish list.

-If you’re looking for Italy vacation ideas you’ll have no shortage of breathtaking places and sights to consider.
-But it’s the Italy you likely don’t know that will draw more wows from your breath and forever change your wanderlust heart.
+If you’re looking for Italy vacation ideas there’s no shortage of breathtaking places and sights to consider.
+But it’s the Italy you likely don’t know that will draw more “wows” from your breath.
+And forever change your wanderlust heart.

 For centuries South Tyrol was under Austrian rule.
 After World War I, the region changed hands so to speak when it was annexed by Italy — yielding a gift to travelers.
-The blend of Germanic and Italian cultures today creates marvelous contrasts only rivaled by the immense diversity of the surrounding landscapes.
-Within our first hour in South Tyrol, we both knew there was no other place in Europe we would rather wander.
+A delicious blend of German and Italian culture now greets you at every corner.
+If you ever wondered how to enjoy both a German and Italian experience on a single European trip, South Tyrol is the answer.

 Journey Into the Medieval Heart of Europe

-Few things capture the imagination like an imposing medieval castle towering from an even more imposing mountainside.
+Few things capture the imagination like an imposing castle towering from an even more imposing mountainside.
 South Tyrol has no shortage of them.
-The region swells with nearly 800 castles, ruins and fortresses — more than any other area of Europe.
-If dragons ever flew surely it had to be over South Tyrol.
+The region swells with 800 castles, ruins and fortresses — more than any other area of Europe.
+If dragons ever flew surely it was over South Tyrol.

 South Tyrol’s ancient strongholds provide a jaw-dropping way to plunge yourself into the Middle Ages.
 Hiking trails abound to and around many of the castles.